ropg/zhot/README.md

     - `isMobile` (boolean) Whether the `meta viewport` tag is taken into account.
 Defaults to `false`.
     - `hasTouch` (boolean) Specifies if viewport supports touch events.
 Defaults to `false`.
     - `isLandscape` (boolean) Specifies if viewport is in landscape mode.
 Defaults to `false`.
   - `evaluate` (string *or* function) This is javascript (either a string that is `eval`'d or a function to be called) that will be executed by the browser in the context of the page before the screenshot is taken.
-Any return value is returned when zhot's promise resolves.
+The config object is always passed as the first argument to this function.
+Any return value will in turn be returned when zhot's promise resolves.
+  - `evaluateArgs` (array) Optional array with additional arguments to the function provided with `evaluate`.
   - `executablePath` (string) Path to a browser executable to run instead of the bundled Chromium.
-You're probably better off setting the environment variables if you need to specify this, see 'Installation Details' chapter below.
+You're probably better off setting the environment variables if you need to specify this, see [Installation Details](#installation-details) chapter below.
   - `headless` (boolean) Whether to run browser in headless mode.
   - `invisible` (string) Any elements matching this selector are hidden.
   - `settleTime` (number) Give browser this many milliseconds to settle before screenshot.